220 West Washington Street

 Payment of traffic tickets prior to court date

 Mississippi law allows you to prepay a traffic ticket prior to the court date.
-Payment methods are CASH, MONEY ORDER or CHECK.
+Payment methods are CASH, MONEY ORDER, or CHECK.
 (NOTE: Checks accepted from Mississippi residents only, who possess a valid Mississippi Drivers License.)
 The back of your ticket has more information about doing so.
 Should you prepay there is no need to report to court.
 Some traffic violations require a formal arrest and booking and attendance at arraignment is mandatory.

 Payment of Fines

-Fines/costs are due in full on the day of assessment.
+Fines/costs are due in full on the day of the assessment.
 This will be either the day you plead guilty or the day you may be found guilty.
 There is never a fine when you are found not guilty.

 Tickets must be paid in full so the outcome can be reported immediately to the Mississippi Department of Public Safety.

 Larger misdemeanor fines may be paid according to a payment plan but only after an initial payment is made.
-The initial payment shall be a minimum $25.00 and is due on the date of assessment.
-NOTE: Payment plan request must be made and signed in person by the defendant.
+The initial payment shall be a minimum of $25.00 and is due on the date of assessment.
+NOTE: Payment plan requests must be made and signed in person by the defendant.
 Remember that release on a payment plan is a privilege afforded by the Court and a violation of the payment order will result in your immediate arrest.